top of page

 The solenoid is the electronic part of the valve that receives signals from your sprinkler controller.
 Wiring it correctly is what makes your automatic system work.

-You’ll need a direct burial, multi strand sprinkler wire (18 gauge is standard).
+You’ll need direct burial, multi strand sprinkler wire (18 gauge is standard).
 One wire, called the common wire (usually white), connects to one of the two leads on every valve solenoid.
 The other lead from each solenoid gets connected to its own colored wire, which runs back to a specific zone terminal on your controller.
 If a zone won’t respond, start with this sprinkler wire troubleshooting guide.

-Fine Tuning: Flow Control and Leak Testing
+Fine Tuning: Flow Control

 Manifold Spacing and Final Installation Steps